 Patience dock (R. patientia) was once cultivated as a vegetable in both the USA and Europe and is still grown as such by a small number of gardeners.
 If you read about a green called Patience, you’re reading about patience dock.
 Patience dock may be found as a feral plant, if you’re lucky.
 It’s larger, more tender, and perhaps more delicious than any other dock plant.
 You can find seeds for sale on line.

-One of the best identification features for docks is a small, thin sheath that covers the base of each dock leaf. ocrea, and it turns brown as the plant ages.
+One of the best identification features for docks is a small, thin sheath that covers the base of each dock leaf.
+This is called the ocrea, and it turns brown as the plant ages.
 The condition of the ocrea can be a good indicator of how tender and tasty that dock plant is.
 A second excellent identification feature is the mucilaginous quality of the stems.
 The more sliminess you expose when picking dock, the more tender the greens will be.
-If you pick what you think is a young dock leaf but your hand isn’t covered with mucilage, you have not picked a young dock leaf.is called the
+If you pick what you think is a young dock leaf but your hand isn’t covered with mucilage, you have not picked a young dock leaf.

 The sour flavor of dock comes from oxalic acid, which may cause kidney stones when consumed in large quantities.
 The same compound is found in spinach.
 If your doctor has advised you not to eat spinach or if you are prone to kidney stones, don’t eat dock.
 If you are generally healthy and don’t gorge yourself on multiple pounds of dock every day for a month, you should be fine.
 If you are nervous about this, err on the side of caution.

 Curly dock may also be called yellow dock, sour dock, or narrowleaf dock, depending on where you live.
 Common names are tricky for that very reason; they change from place to place.
 If you want to be absolutely precise in describing which plant you’re using (or buying), use the botanical Latin name.
 That will be the same whether you’re in Umea, Sweden or Santa Fe, NM.